 - Can I get help with transportation if I am not 100% service connected?

 - If I am 100% service connected, why does the prosthetics office say I am “non-service connected” when it comes to transportation

 - Why is it that I can get such an expensive wheelchair but I can not get the grant for “APPLICATION FOR AUTOMOBILE OR OTHER CONVEYANCE AND ADAPTIVE EQUIPMENT”.

 There are 2 categories each of you veterans will fit into: Service Connection and Non-Service Connection.
 Both Categories have different guidelines for providing transportation benefits..
 The kicker is that when it comes to adaptive transportation , “Service Connection” and “Non-Service Connection” do not follow the rules that you are used to.
 You may think you are service connected and find yourself hitting a brick wall because you do not have the specific service connection needed to fit into that category.
 The nice thing is, both the Service Connected Veterans and the Non-Service Connected Veterans have transportation benefits.
 The purpose of this information packet is to help you navigate the right path.

 First, you can look at your “Entitlement Letter” or “Benefits Letter” that has your “Rating Decision” on it.
 If it mentions the words “adaptive equipment” anywhere in the body of that letter, you should be good to go.
-Call me, Steve Chandler, and I will begin the process by sending you a 21-4502 VA form to fill out, or you can just print it out from your computer.
+Call MITS of Virginia and we will begin the process by sending you a 21-4502 VA form to fill out, or you can just print it out from your computer.
 If for some reason you can not find your “Entitlement Letter”, call the Veteran Office at (800) 827-1000 and they should send you a replacement letter within a week.